People's Grocery lynchings: Aftermath

 The murders led to increasing grief and unrest among the black population, along with rumors that blacks planned to meet at the People's Grocery and take revenge against whites.
 Judge DuBose ordered the sheriff to take possession of the swords and guns belonging to the Tennessee Rifles and to dispatch a hundred men to the People's Grocery where they should "shoot down on sight any Negro who appears to be making trouble."
 Gangs of armed white men rushed to the Curve and began shooting wildly into any groups of blacks they encountered, then looted the grocery.
 Subsequently, the grocery was sold for one-eighth its cost to William Barrett.

 The lynching became a front-page story in the New York Times on March 10, which countered the image of the "New South" that Memphis was trying to promote.
-The lynching sparked national outrage, and Ida B. Wells' editorial embraced Moss' dying words, which encouraged blacks to strike out for the West and "leave a town which will neither protect our lives and property, nor give us a fair trial in the courts, but takes us out and murders us in cold blood when accused by white persons."
+The lynching sparked national outrage, and Ida B. Wells' editorial, Free Speech, embraced Moss' dying words, which encouraged blacks to leave.
+"Following the advice of the Free Speech, people left the city in great numbers."
+Lastly, Wells-Barnett had a personal connection to Moss and his wife as they were dear friends.

 This sparked an emigration movement that eventually saw 6,000 blacks leave Memphis for the Western Territories.
 At a meeting of one thousand people at Bethel A. M. E. Church in Chicago in response to this lynching as well as two earlier lynchings (Ed Coy in Texarkana, Arkansas, and a woman in Rayville, Louisiana), a call by the presiding minister for the crowd to sing the then de facto national anthem, "America (My Country, 'Tis of Thee)" was refused in protest, and the song, "John Brown's Body" was substituted.
 The widespread violence and particularly the murder of her friends drove Wells to research and document lynchings and their causes.
 She began investigative journalism by looking at the charges given for the murders, which officially started her anti-lynching campaign.